 First and foremost, the PCB HERO applies a solder paste to the printed circuit board.
 In this process, you need to put solder paste on certain portions of the board.
 That portion holds different components.

 After the successful completion of the first step, the pick and place machine has to do the next job.
 In this process, manufacturers place different electronic components and SMDs on a circuit board.
 Nowadays, SMDs are accountable for non-connector components of boards.
 You will learn how to solder these SMDs on the board in the upcoming steps.

 After placing the components in their right place, manufacturers solidify the solder paste.
 They can accomplish this task through a “reflow” process.
 In this process, the manufacturing team sends the boards to a conveyor belt.

 4. Inspection and Quality Control

 After mounting the components in the reflow process, you need to inspect the board for flaws.
 In this process, manufacturers also test for the functionalities of the board.
 During the reflow process, many boards come with poor connections or become short.
 In simple words, there can occur a lot of connection problems during the previous step.

 5. Manual Check

 Even in the era of automated manufacturing and testing, manual checking still has significant importance.
-However, manual checking is most effective for small scale PCB PCBA.
-Therefore, this way of inspection becomes more inaccurate and impractical for large scale PCBA circuit board.
+However, manual checking is most effective for small-scale PCB PCBA.
+Therefore, this way of inspection becomes more inaccurate and impractical for large-scale PCBA circuit boards.